nittka/oomph-playground/README.md

 `-Doomph.redirection.setups=http://git.eclipse.org/c/oomph/org.eclipse.oomph.git/plain/setups/->https://raw.githubusercontent.com/nittka/oomph-playground/master/setups/`

 That way both product and project catalog are replaced.
-If you only want to replace the available projects, you can also redirect the project setup only using
+Replacing the project catalog only seems not to be less simple.
+Running the installer with the following parameter looks good at first
 `-Doomph.redirection.projectCatalog=http://git.eclipse.org/c/oomph/org.eclipse.oomph.git/plain/setups/org.eclipse.projects.setup->https://raw.githubusercontent.com/nittka/oomph-playground/master/setups/my.projects.setup`

-So, if you want to distribute a set of project definitions to your developers, make them use an installer with a modified oomph.ini...
-In addition to your project definitions, you only need a very simple project catalog file pointing to them...
+but unfortunately, it does not work.
+You will notice that project setups pointed to relative to the project catalog are not resolved correctly.
+The others will not be installed as the eclipse installation created by the installer is missing the redirecting start parameter, so the project setup to be installed will not be found, once the base installation is materialized.

 ## What was changed wrt to the original